Rocket League

 Here is what that breaks down to in practice:

-• Offline free play, custom training, LAN, and replay review: you can launch without EAC and mods will continue to work there.
+- Offline free play, custom training, LAN, and replay review: you can launch without EAC and mods will continue to work there.
+You can still launch Rocket League without EAC and BakkesMod will function for now.
+But because BakkesMod is no longer being developed, expect it to break progressively as Rocket League receives updates.
+There is no one maintaining compatibility going forward.

 Does Rocket League Now Have an Anti-Cheat?